DanilGolikov/UtilityJmeterFunctions/README.md

 Custom functions for jmeter

 Ready-made functions:
+## forEachArray
-- `forEachArray` - is a function for iterating over an array by calling a function.
+Is a function for iterating over an array by calling a function.
 Each call to this function increments the index
   - parameters:
     - **Array or variable** - specifies an array or variable.
 If the variable is not found, it is converted into an array
     - **End value (default null) (optional)** - the value that will be returned when all elements have been processed